FinjaSchau/Thermography-analysis-on-honeybee-Apis-mellifera-subspecies-in-Sweden/README.md

 Description of the argparse arguments:
 - `--yr`= Year (1 or 2)
 - `--basedir_raw`= path to the raw images
-- `--basedir_cross`= path into which the images without the cross should be saved
+- `--basedir_cross`= path into which the .tif images without the cross should be saved
-- --savefolder`= path into which the segmented images should be saved
+- --savefolder`= path into which the segmented .tif images should be saved